Mayurji/mayurji.github.io/_deep-learning/Quantization.md

 <p>Photo by Patrick Tomasso - Unsplash</p>
 </center>

-Deploying memory intensive large deep models has a great downside if you're planning to deploy the model in edge devices for real time inference or systems with memory constraints.
+Deploying memory-intensive large deep models has a great downside if you're planning to deploy the model in edge devices for real-time inference or systems with memory constraints.
 Edge devices have limited memory, computing resources, and power that means a deep learning network must be optimized for embedded deployment.
 For instance, a relatively simple network like AlexNet is over 200 MB, while a large network like VGG-16 is over 500 MB.
 Networks of this size cannot fit on low-power micro-controllers and smaller FPGAs.
-To overcome such challenges, techniques like Quantization, Distallation are introduced.
+To overcome such challenges, techniques like Quantization, Distillation is introduced.

- In this blog post, we'll discuss about Quantization technique and how it reduces the size of the model and increases inference time with very small accuracy loss.
+ In this blog post, we'll discuss the Quantization technique and how it reduces the size of the model and increases inference time with very small accuracy loss.

 ### What is Quantization?

-* It is a technique to perform computation and store the tensors in lower bitwidths.
+* It is a technique to perform computation and store the tensors in lower bit widths.
 * Without Quantization, the default type of model parameter is float.
 * Idea with quantization is to move the model parameter's type from float to integer type.
 * **Changing parameter type from FP32 to INT8 reduces the memory by 4X.**